“The ignorance of one voter in a democracy impairs the security of all.”

 Questions (Senators):

 1. The 2014 elections marked 100 years of direct elections of U.S. Senators.
-Which amendment established this policy? (see Wikipedia for the answer)
+Do you know which amendment established this policy? (see senate.gov for the answer)

-2. Which article of the Constitution established three classes of U.S. Senators?
-What was the purpose for this division? (see Wikipedia)
+2. Which article and section of the Constitution established three classes of U.S. Senators?
+What was the purpose for this division? (see ballotpedia.org)

-REPRESENTATIVES – Democrats currently hold the majority in the House with 232 seats.
-There are 198 Republicans, 1 Libertarian and 4 vacancies.
+REPRESENTATIVES – Republicans currently hold the majority in the House with 220 seats.
+There are 212 Democrats and 3 vacancies.

 GOVERNORS

-Delaware, Indiana, Missouri, Montana, New Hampshire, North Carolina, North Dakota, Utah, Vermont, Washington and West Virginia
+There are 11 gubernatorial offices on the ballot in 2024.
+These elections are in Delaware, Indiana, Missouri, Montana, New Hampshire, North Carolina, North Dakota, Utah, Vermont, Washington, and West Virginia.
+Read more at Ballotpedia’s 2024 Gubernatorial Elections page.

-• For information on current governors, do an internet search for your governor’s official website and/or go to the National Governors Association website: nga.org.
-See map below of current party affiliation of each state’s governor.
+• For information on current governors, do an internet search for your governor’s official website and/or go to the National Governors Association website: nga.org

 STATE ELECTIONS